Act Today for your Children's Tomorrow

 - Wash pacifiers and baby bottles often.

 - In older homes assume there are lead paint contaminants.
 Wash window sills and floors to keep the dust and peeling paint under control.

 - Buy a radon home test kit

-- Call in a radon mitigation expert if levels exceed 4pCi/L. This level is recommended
+- Call in a radon mitigation expert if levels exceed 4pCi/L. This level is recommended by the

 EPA (Environmental Protection Agency)

 .
 We recommend action if the level is half that.